Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    ```

    Attach to one of the screen sessions.

    ```bash
    ncn-m001# screen -x 26745.SAT-console-ncn-m003-mgmt
    ```

 1. Check the power off status of management nodes.

-    > NOTE: The `read -s` command is used to read the password in order to prevent it from being
+    > NOTE: The `read -s` command silently reads the password in order to prevent it from being
     > echoed to the screen or preserved in the shell history.

     ```bash